Grease (musical): Act I

 That same night, the Burger Palace Boys are busy stealing hubcaps, unaware that the hubcaps are on Kenickie's car, Greased Lightnin'.
 Unfazed by the others' skepticism, Kenickie sings of the upgrades needed to make the car a racing-worthy chick magnet ("Greased Lightnin'").

 Danny sees Sandy again at her cheerleader practice, and tries to apologize for his behavior.
 Patty interrupts and flirts with Danny.
 Patty informs Danny that track try-outs are nearing, and Danny tells Sandy that he will join the track team to prove himself; he leaves as Patty and Sandy practice cheering ("Rydell Fight Song").

 As the Burger Palace Boys and Pink Ladies gather at the park, Danny reveals to the rest of the greasers that he has joined the track team, much to their dismay and skepticism.
-After Roger and Jan bicker about food, drink and religion, she asks him how he earned the nickname Rump; he explains that, as "King of the Mooners", he has a hobby of baring his backside to unsuspecting victims, and in the process, both reveal their affections for each other ("Mooning").
-Rizzo teases Danny for falling for a girl who resembles the excessively proper teenage ingénue, Sandra Dee, and the other greasers join in as she makes fun of Sandy, who has not arrived to the picnic yet ("Look at Me, I'm Sandra Dee").
+After Roger and Jan bicker about food, drink, and religion, Jan asks him how he earned the nickname Rump; he explains that, as "King of the Mooners", he has a hobby of baring his backside to unsuspecting victims, and in the process, both reveal their affections for each other ("Mooning").
+Rizzo teases Danny for falling for a girl who resembles the excessively proper teenage ingénue, Sandra Dee, and the other greasers join in as she makes fun of Sandy, who has not arrived at the picnic yet ("Look at Me, I'm Sandra Dee").

 Sandy, working on a biology assignment with Eugene, comes in just as the greasers finish making fun of her.
 She attacks Rizzo in a fit of rage and erroneously assumes Danny is the one behind the mockery.
 Furious, she tells Danny that she wishes she never met him and storms out of the picnic.
 Danny shrugs off Sandy's negative response, and the greasers pair off for the upcoming sock hop.
 Danny teases Marty for not having a date (recommending Eugene), and the greasers all laugh ("We Go Together").

 For revivals that use "Hopelessly Devoted to You", the exact placement varies.
 It sometimes replaces the first rendition of "We Go Together" and in other examples, such as the 2007 revival, it is placed early in Act II.